georgemilosh/georgemilosh.github.io/_pages/about.md

 ## Short Summary

+I am a Marie Skłodowska-Curie fellow  at [KU Leuven](https://www.kuleuven.be/english/kuleuven/index.html) working on the interface between plasma physics and scientific machine learning (ML): Project STRIDE aims to improve representation of particle effects in plasma fluid and hybrid models using neural networks and symbolic regression trained on high-fidelity particle simulations.

+I am also project manager of [ASAP](https://asap-space.eu/), a project that aims to develop the AI algorithms and the required software/hardware to be deployed on board of space missions in order to facilitate and improve space science and exploration.

+My research interests:

+- Machine learning for space weather and space plasmas
+- Physics-informed machine learning
+- Extreme events in environmental data science
+- Turbulence and reconnection in plasmas

-I am a physicist working on the interface between plasma physics and scientific `machine learning`.
-My PhD from [the University of Texas at Austin](https://www.utexas.edu) was on the effects of microscopic physics in turbulent plasmas, relying on analytical and numerical simulations.
+My PhD from [the University of Texas at Austin](https://www.utexas.edu) was on the effects of microscopic kinetic effects in turbulent plasmas, relying on analytical and numerical simulations.
 In the last three years I have enriched my experience by working on environmental data science with the focus on extreme events.
 Throughout my career I have been involved in various subjects including statistics and nonlinear dynamics.

 Originally I come from a small country, nestled in Caucasus and growing up in a diverse family, I have always enjoyed and appreciated multicultural settings.

-This fall I have started a postdoc at [KU Leuven](https://www.kuleuven.be/english/kuleuven/index.html).
-My focus is on improving forecasting of space weather events with machine learning.

-Events that are rare present challenges, since they are hard to measure or estimate, yet they may have societal impact.
-In many of these fields forecasting of the events happen both with `physics-based models` that are computationally expensive.
-A competitive approach is to rely on Machine Learning only (ML).
-To improve the reliability and generalisability it could be effective to merge physics based models with ML.
-Of particular interest to me are ML surrogate models.